Dodgers go dark in spotlight again with All-Star let down

 They’re lucky this one doesn’t count.

+Kershaw gave up Michael Brantley’s go-ahead double in the second inning, following his 2015 defeat when he gave up a tiebreaking single to Prince Fielder at Cincinnati followed by Lorenzo Cain’s RBI double.

-Walker Buehler allowed Jorge Polanco’s run-scoring single.
+Walker Buehler allowed Jorge Polanco’s run-scoring single that put the NL ahead 2-0 in the fifth.

-Dave Roberts added a second All-Star loss to go along with World Series defeats to Houston and Boston.

-Even Cody Bellinger flailed during the National League’s 4-3 defeat to the American League on Tuesday night, striking out against Masahiro Tanaka and Lucas Giolito.
+While NL starter Hyun-Jin Ryu stranded a runner on third base in a scoreless first, Cody Bellinger struck out against Masahiro Tanaka and Lucas Giolito.
+Bellinger’s most significant contribution was his part in “The Belli and Yeli Show” during the second inning, a running conversation between Bellinger and Christian Yelich of Milwaukee that was miked for Fox’s broadcast.

 Sure, this was the All-Star Game, a night to strut and shine.
 But it followed flops in the Series for a franchise without a title since 1988.

 Running away from the rest of the NL West leaves the Dodgers with comparatively little pressure to prepare them for the crucible of October.
-Los Angeles is a major league-best 60-32 and leads second-place San Diego 13½ games, primed to have home-field advantage throughout the postseason.
+Los Angeles is a major league-best 60-32 and leads second-place San Diego 13½ games.
 Might as well start printing the playoff tickets now.

+“You try to set goals and to have the best record in the National League and in baseball, I think that’s something that we’re striving for,” he said.

-But that advantage didn’t help in 2017.
+Home-field advantage throughout the postseason didn’t help in 2017.
 After winning a major league-high 104 games and breezing by Arizona and the Chicago Cubs in the playoffs, the Dodgers lost Game 7 to Houston when Yu Darvish gave up five runs in the first two innings.

 They won their sixth straight NL West title last year, by just one game over Colorado after winning 92 games, and lost the Series to the Red Sox in five games.